tezizzm/SeptemberWorkshop/Exercises/Exercise #4/instructions.md

 3. In `manifest.yml`, replace the "application name" and "service registry name" placeholders.

+4. Build your application using the following command.  `dotnet publish -o .\publish`.

-4. Push your application to Cloud Foundry ( `cf push` ).
+5. Push your application to Cloud Foundry ( `cf push` ).

-5. Go to the `/Home` endpoint of your application.
+6. Go to the `/Home` endpoint of your application.
 You should see the web page with products retrieved from your data microservices.